ssfsx17/ffpnp/readable.md

 ### Status: Watered

-You take double After-Armor damage from lightning.
+Incoming Potency for lightning damage is increased by 100.

 ### Status: Windbite

-Causes Air-aspected damage during the status phase.
+Causes Air-aspected damage during the status phase, ignoring Eva and Def.
 The damage is equal to 5% of your maximum HP.

 ### Status: Windburn

-Causes Air-aspected damage during the status phase.
+Causes Air-aspected damage during the status phase, ignoring Eva and Def.
 The damage is equal to 5% of your maximum HP.

 ### Status: Windburnara

-Causes Air-aspected damage during the status phase.
+Causes Air-aspected damage during the status phase, ignoring Eva and Def.
 The damage is equal to 10% of your maximum HP.

 ### Status: Windburnga

-Causes Air-aspected damage during the status phase.
+Causes Air-aspected damage during the status phase, ignoring Eva and Def.
 The damage is equal to 15% of your maximum HP.

 ### Status: X-Zone

 You are plane-shifted into the Void.
-If you remove this status, or have the means to cast X-Zone on yourself, you are highly unlikely to end up back in the same time and place as you were before being afflicted with this status.
+If you remove this status, or have the means to cast *X-Zone* on yourself, you are highly unlikely to end up back in the same time and place as you were before being afflicted with this status.

 Plot Armor Enemies instead take an amount of damage equal to 10% of their maximum HP, and end this status afterwards.